 Mary-Margaret Sweeney, MSW, LCSW

-Mary-Margaret is located and licensed as a clinical social worker (LCSW) in the state of Indiana.
-She earned her Master of Social Work at Loyola University Chicago School of Social Work and attended University of Michigan to earn her certificate in sex therapy and her certificate in sex education.
+Mary-Margaret is located in and licensed as a clinical social worker (LCSW) in the state of Indiana.
+She earned her Master of Social Work (MSW) at Loyola University Chicago School of Social Work and attended University of Michigan to earn her certificate in sex therapy and her certificate in sex education.
 Her training and clinical expertise include supporting LGBTQ+ clients; transgender clients as they navigate sex and intimacy during transition; desire discrepancy in couples; assessment of sexual functioning concerns particularly in those assigned female at birth; helping sero-discordant couples navigate sexual intimacy; rebuilding sex and intimacy after sexual abuse and trauma, and supporting partners of trauma survivors.
 Her practice is informed by Acceptance and Commitment Therapy (ACT), Cognitive Behavioral Therapy (CBT), Gottman couples work, and a lot of psycho- and sex education.
 She is a proud member of American Academy of Sex Educators, Counselors, and Therapists (AASECT).